jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- Hardcode loop scheme latch to 0
 - Blocking LS auto close if recloser is in 79 cycle (79CY3P)
 - Applicable to all LOV timers - when does this time start?
 Is it upon 3 phase LOV, or is it upon losing at least 1 phase (which could happen upon initial fault before the recloser opens - ie voltage sag due to high fault current - also think about how this timer reacts for a system that might reclosers single phase but lockout 3 phase incase they would like to move to that method of operation).
+- If customer wants protection on Tie, they simply add it to the template (protection will be disabled when sectionalizing is enabled)

 For Fault on A: